palpen/palpen_articles/_posts/2017-08-02-Intro-to-Machine-Learning-Week-6.md

 ### Bias vs Variance

 Recall that a model with high bias suffers from underfitting and a model with high variance suffers from overfitting.
 Both contributes to high out-of-sample error.
-The goal is to find the function that minimizes bias and variance to maximize out-of-sample accuracy of ones learning algorithm.
+The goal is to find the function that minimizes bias and variance to maximize out-of-sample accuracy of your learning algorithm.

 #### Bias vs Variance and degree of polynomial